-The purpose of the audit committee of the Company is to review the Company's audited financial statements with management, review the performance of the Company's independent registered public accountants, approve audit fees and fees for the preparation of the Company's tax returns, review the Company's accounting policies and internal control procedures and consider and appoint the Company's independent registered public accountants.
+The purpose of the audit committee of the Company is to review the Company's audited financial statements with management, review the performance of the Company's independent registered public accountant, approve audit fees and fees for the preparation of the Company's tax returns, review the Company's accounting policies and internal control procedures and consider and appoint the Company's independent registered public accountants.
 The audit committee has the authority to engage the services of outside experts and advisors as it deems necessary or appropriate to carry out its duties and responsibilities.

-The audit committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Corporate Governance" from the available options.
+The audit committee charter is available on the Company's website at www.rennovahealth.com by selecting "Investors" and then "Governance" from the available options.

-The audit committee of the Company currently consists of Dr. Paul Billings, Robert Lee and Benjamin Frank.
-Dr. Paul Billings was appointed a member of the Audit Committee on November 30, 2016, and Christopher Diamantis resigned as a member of the Audit Committee on November 30, 2016.
+The audit committee of the Company consists of Dr. Paul Billings, Robert Lee and Benjamin Frank.
 Each member of the audit committee qualifies as "independent" for purposes of membership on audit committees pursuant to the Listing Rules of The NASDAQ Stock Market and the rules and regulations of the SEC and is "financially literate" as required by the Listing Rules of The NASDAQ Stock Market.
 In addition, the Board of Directors of the Company has determined that Mr. Lee qualifies as an "audit committee financial expert" as defined by the rules and regulations of the SEC and meets the qualifications of "financial sophistication" under the Listing Rules of The NASDAQ Stock Market.